dashingsoft/pyarmor/docs/reference/environments.rst

 Plugin and hook
 ---------------

+.. versionadded:: 8.x
+                  This feature is still not implemented

 Target Device for obfuscated scripts
 ====================================

 Target device is to run the obfuscated scripts.

-Do not install package pyarmor in the target device.
+Do not install pyarmor in the target device.

 Support platforms, arches and Python versions are same as `Building device for pyarmor`_